Procedures in the time of COVID when visiting DeLand High School

 - Enter through the front (main entry area) and have the person at the reception window check your body temperature.

 - If you register a temperature at or above 100.4°F the first time you are checked, you will have to return to your car and wait for five (5) minutes before your temperature can be checked again.

 - If your temperature is still at or above 100.4°F the second time your body temperature is taken, you will be asked to go home for the day.
 Additional guidance will be provided in a letter.

 - Face coverings/masks are required if you are in a meeting room and physical distancing of 3 ft. or more between individuals is difficult to maintain.

 Social distancing guidelines:

-- Stay at least 6 feet (about 2 arms’ length) from other people in all areas—this includes but not limited to cubicles/work areas, restrooms, cafeteria, break areas, etc.
+- Stay at least 3 feet (about 1 arm length) from other people in all areas—this includes but not limited to cubicles/work areas, restrooms, cafeteria, break areas, etc.

 - Waiting areas should have a maximum occupancy of four (4) people regardless of waiting area size.

 - Staff who work where the public is coming into their workspaces are allowed to use gloves, which will be provided by the district.
 Ask for masks and gloves from your supervisor or office supplies person.

 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing or sneezing.